Home | Store | Articles | Downloads | E-Mail | About | Testimonials | Contact | Labs Tuesday, August 19, 2008

 • Do not use variations (ex. adding a 2 onto your old password)

-• NEVER USE YOUR NAME (it's very lame)
+• NEVER USE YOUR NAME (easily guessed)

 • A combination of numbers and letters